Carlos Fonseca: Initial attempts at insurrection

-In mid-1963, a guerrilla cadre entered the Rios Coco y Bocay area of Nicaragua.
-Poorly prepared and having done little advance work in the area, several guerrillas were killed by the Guardia Nacional, while others were able to escape across the Honduran border.
+The results were disastrous.
+In mid-1963, a poorly-armed, largely inexperienced and disorganized guerrilla cadre entered the Rios Coco y Bocay area of Nicaragua.
+Largely unable to communicate with the Sumo-speaking peasants of the region, and having done little advance work in the area, several guerrillas were killed by the Guardia Nacional in a confrontation in August, while Fonseca and others were able to make it across the Honduran border over the next month.